MY MAKE BELIEVE MUSEUM SHOPS

 I have always been fascinated by folk art.
 It feels like a very welcoming and inclusive art world.
 The materials you need are often to hand, the skills needed can be learnt and the tools need not be complex.
 I like the fact that some of the things we describe as folk art were made in large multiples, but by hand.
 I think this is partly responsible for the aesthetic of some folk art.
 It is not overly complicated or ornate, there is often a limited colour palette of simple colours and you can clearly see the maker's mark on the object.
 All this results in objects that hum with life and personality.

-FOLK ART MUSEUM SHOP -
+FOLK ART MUSEUM SHOP -My First 'shop'

 After weeks of exploring online collections of folk art in museums around the world, I began to wonder what a folk museum shop would be like.
 What would I like to buy there to help me remember my visit?
 I decided to create the content of the museum shop of my dreams.
 It allowed me to explore different methods of making, from knitting to weaving, pottery to kite making and I was introduced to cultures I had not come across before.
 I tested my ideas on my Instagram followers who became a loyal team of supporters.
 I uploaded videos and instructions for how to make my souvenirs to the 'free fun' page on my website.

 This work became the theme for an exhibition that I had in September 2020 at the Meiklejohn Gallery in Lewes called My Make Believe Museum Shop.
 It was well received and I have gone on to create other MBMSs and to work with museums across the country.